marvinli-harvard/critical-windows-lm/README.md

 ## Marvin To-dos
 - [ ] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior
 - [ ] See if reminding LLM of critical windows makes it better able to correct
+- [ ] Use interp to predict prob of certain answer or jailbreak - MATS is beating us there probably

 ## Experiments